 - Stroke — A blood clot (thrombus) may form inside a brain artery that has been narrowed by atherosclerosis.
 Once this thrombus forms, it cuts off the blood supply to part of the brain, causing a thrombotic stroke.
 Currently, about 75% of strokes in industrialized countries are thrombotic strokes.

 - Abdominal pain and bowel infarction — When atherosclerosis narrows arteries that supply blood to the intestines, it can cause abdominal pain.
 Complete, sudden blockage of intestinal blood supply can cause a bowel infarction.
 A bowel infarction is similar to a heart attack, but it involves the intestines rather than the heart.

 - Atherosclerosis of the extremities — Atherosclerosis can narrow the major arteries that supply blood to the legs, especially the femoral and popliteal arteries.
 This is often called peripheral artery disease (PAD) or peripheral vascular disease (PVD).
 The femoral and popiteal arteries are affected in 80% to 90% of people with this problem.
 The reduced blood flow to the legs may result in a crampy leg pain during exercise called intermittent claudication.
 If blood flow is compromised severely, parts of the leg may become pale or cyanotic (turn blue), feel cold to the touch and eventually develop gangrene.

 - Other conditions — Atherosclerosis may be a factor in the development of an aortic aneurysm or renal artery stenosis (narrowing of the kidney arteries).

 Factors that increase your risk of developing atherosclerosis include:

-- Family history of coronary artery disease at an early age
+- family history of CAD at a younger age